useblocks/sphinx-needs/docs/configuration.rst

 .. versionadded:: 1.4.0

-Activates the debugging mode for all PlantUML related directives like :ref:`needflow`, :ref:`needuml` and :ref:`needarch`.
+Activates the debugging mode for all PlantUML related directives like :ref:`needflow`, :ref:`needuml`, :ref:`needarch` and others.
 This runs PlantUML directly in the scope of Sphinx-Needs and allows Sphinx-Needs to recognize and analyse syntax errors in advance.

-An error will lead to a detailed report on the command line.
+An error will lead to a report on the command line.
-It also sets the :ref:`needflow_debug` option, so that the generated PlantUML code is printed below each ``needflow`` and Co.

 Default value: ``False``